 On October 1, 2015, the EPA strengthened the primary and secondary National Ambient Air Quality Standards (NAAQS) for ground-level ozone from the 2008 NAAQS of 0.075 parts per million (ppm) over an 8-hour period to 0.070 ppm.
-In 2016 there were 11 days in Delaware that exceeded the new standard - ten days in New Castle County, two in Kent County, and three in Sussex County.
+The U.S. EPA announced on November 16, 2017 that New Castle County has been declared nonattainment for Ozone.
+In 2017 there were 8 days in Delaware that exceeded the current standard; seven days in New Castle County, one day each in Kent and Sussex Counties.